 Christian and Muslim women who want to conceive visit the chapel to pray for Mary’s intercession to bless them with fertility.
 Believers will sometimes scrape off part of the white stone of the grotto.
 Mothers wanting to enhance milk production often mix the white scrapings with water to drink while women wanting to conceive place the white rock fragments under their pillow at night.
 Today small packets of the powdered white stone are sold at the site.
 On display are letters from mothers across the globe that have used the holy white powder and have successfully become pregnant.

-To explore Bethlehem's landmarks Join our Half Day Tour to Bethlehem.
+To explore Bethlehem's landmarks join our Bethlehem Private tour.